Self-reliance and sustainability in the 21st century.

 Before we decided on a breed we did our homework and tried milk from many different breeds.
 We liked the taste of Nubian milk because of the high butterfat content.
 Higher butterfat content makes the milk taste sweeter.

 Some dairy goat breeds have qualities that make their milk better for cheese making.
 Their milk usually has a much stronger (and maybe even unpleasant) taste.
 If you’re interested in learning about the different breeds we suggest doing your homework as well.
-There are many helpful articles like “Choosing a Dairy Goat Breed” that outline the pros and cons of each breed.
+There are many helpful articles like “Choosing a Dairy Goat Breed”

 So why do we drink goat’s milk and not cow’s milk?
 We have four main reasons: